 If your employer offers a QSEHRA and you have an HSA, you’re in luck.
 Using an HSA and a QSEHRA together is a great way to maximize your tax-free compensation.

-For a QSEHRA and an HSA to work together, the QSEHRA must be set up to reimburse individual plan premiums only.
+For a QSEHRA and an HSA to work together, the QSEHRA must be set up to reimburse individual plan monthly premiums only.
 You can use your employer's monthly allowance to purchase your own HDHP and use the money from your HSA to pay for medical expenses that your HDHP doesn’t cover.

 HSAs and the ICHRA

-Additionally, because HSA funds don’t expire, you can choose not to utilize your HSA during the years you have an ICHRA, if you decide to opt-in to the benefit.
+Additionally, because HSA funds don’t expire, you can choose not to utilize your HSA during the years you have an ICHRA if you decide to opt-in to the benefit.
 That way, you can reap the benefits of growing your HSA funds and using them in the future.

 Conclusion

 By combining an HRA with their HSA, spouses can increase their savings and set themselves up for financial success.
 If you’d like to learn more about HRAs and how they can work alongside your HSA, PeopleKeep can help.
-Contact us and we’ll be happy to get you started.
+Contact us, and we’ll be happy to get you started.

 This article was originally published on September 1, 2020.
-It was last updated on October 14, 2022.
+It was last updated on January 2, 2024.